dulrich/ulrichdev/content/photos.md

 He may only be my sister's tiny kitty, but he gets into all kinds of shenanigans.

+* [big fish](/static/img/little-kitty-big-fish.jpg) - for some reason this was very interesting
+* [deck cat](/static/img/deck-cat.jpg) - the rare and beautiful Tennessee Deck Cat
 * [drugs work](/static/img/catnip-works.jpg) - an inflammatory description of catnip
-* [deck cat](/static/img/deck-cat.jpg) - the rare and beautiful Tennessee Deck Cat

 ## Plants ##